Expand your cybersecurity education with an in-depth glossary of data security terminology and concepts.

 The foundation of a DSPM offering is data discovery and classification.
 Reports like Forrester’s Now Tech: Data Discovery And Classification, Q4 2020 dive deep into data discovery and classification technologies, which in Forrester’s case aligns to five segments: data management, information governance, privacy, security, and specialist concerns.
 These segments align with three major buying centers: global risk and compliance, security, and business units/product owners.

 DSPM focuses on delivering automated, continuous, and highly accurate data discovery and classification for security teams.
 The following list provides clarity on how these approaches align with buying centers, all of which have data discovery and classification needs, but as you will see below, want to leverage it for different purposes:

 Posture management solutions abound

-Today there are three prevailing types of posture management solutions: cloud security posture management (CSPM), SaaS security posture management (SSPM), and data security posture management (DSPM).
+Today there are three prevailing types of security tools that offer posture management solutions: cloud security posture management (CSPM), SaaS security posture management (SSPM), and data security posture management (DSPM).
 The solutions can be disintermediated as follows: